10 Common Things That Make Depression Worse

 When I think about it, it makes so much sense.

-True crime documentaries have everything to do with murder and assault and nothing to do with self-love.
+True crime documentaries have everything to do with murder, assault, everything that comes with pain and heartache.

 Listening to sad music might feel like a way to cope.
 It might make you feel like you’re not alone.